Blood Cancer Resources

 Non-Hodgkin lymphoma is the second major category of lymphoma and represents a diverse group of cancers that develop in the lymphatic system and are characterized by uncontrolled growth and accumulation of abnormal lymphocytes.
 Lymphocytes are a type of white blood cell that are responsible for defending the body against infection.
 Diffuse large B-cell lymphoma (DLBCL) is the most common form of NHL, accounting for up to 30 percent of newly diagnosed cases in the United States.
-According to the American Cancer Society, nearly 72,000 people are expected to be diagnosed with non-Hodgkin lymphoma in the United States during 2015.
+According to the American Cancer Society, more than 72,500 people are expected to be diagnosed with non-Hodgkin lymphoma in the United States during 2016.

 Leukemia is a type of cancer that affects the blood and bone marrow, the spongy center of bones where blood cells are formed.
 The disease develops when blood cells produced in the bone marrow grow out of control.
 The four most common types of leukemia are acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), chronic myeloid leukemia (CML) and chronic lymphocytic leukemia (CLL).

 Acute myeloid leukemia is a type of bone marrow cancer.
 The American Cancer Society estimates that nearly 20,000 cases of AML will be diagnosed in the United States during 2016, and more than 10,000 people will die from the disease.